 It was known that the taste of an orally disintegration tablet containing amlodipine besilate changed with changing the concentration of corn starch in the tablet.
 This phenomenon was considered to be effect of adsorption of additives to drugs.
-This project started the idea.
 For amlodipine besilate and other drugs developed orally disintegration tablets, the effect of the adsorption of drugs to insoluble additives in the disintegration process on the dissolution behavior and taste of orally disintegration have been studied.
 Now we are trying the evaluation of the adsorption in initial dissolution process using a new apparatus.
+The model drug for the apparatus was changed from amlodipine besilate to donepezile hydrochloride.